last update: 20 February 2022

 An important additional point: Opener can bid 1NT even when holding a weak doubleton x-x.

-Another competition option is to open 1NT with a 5-card major and 3-cards in the other major (i.e. distribution type 5-3-3-2).
+Another option used by club players is to open 1NT with a 5-card major and 3-cards in the other major (i.e. distribution type 5-3-3-2).
 However this option includes two new replies to Stayman.
 As far as I know this option should be indicated on the system card, and I think altered.

-2♥, 2♠ means a weak hand (6-10 HCP) with a good 6-card suit (2 of the top 3 honours, or 3 of the top 5 honours).
+2♥, 2♠ means a weak hand (6-10 HCP) with a robust 6-card suit (2 of the top 3 honours, or 3 of the top 5 honours).
 No more than one Ace or King in a different suit (i.e. poor defensive strength).
 Many players will open very weak when not vulnerable, but if vulnerable they will promise a stronger suit and more playing strength (possible 8-11 HCP).
-Some partnerships also play 2♦ weak.
+Some partnerships also play a weak 2♦.

 Remember players have a 2.2% probability of holding 5-10 HCP with a 6-3-2-2 or 6-3-3-1 distribution.
 One commonly applied rule is not to open a weak-two in one major if they hold 4-cards in the other major.